mrgreg/gpnk-monkey/README.md

 #### CheckStyle

+[CheckStyle](https://checkstyle.org/) is a tool that enforces a coding style in Java code.

 - Install CheckStyle in IntelliJ:
   - In IntelliJ, go to ``` File | Settings | Plugins ```.
   - Search for `CheckStyle` and install it.